alveraboquet/fintech.homework/unit_7_SQL/README.md

 * <strong>Question:</strong>What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
 * <strong>Answer:</strong>

-    * As we can see from the chart below...
+    * As we can see from the chart below, the consumption pattern for cardholder 18 deviates from typical patterns.
+High value purchases occur on recurring intervals and indicate suspicious activity.

         ![Cardholders](Images/cardholders_2_18.png)